 - 24 reader spaces with desk-top power supply for lap-tops

 - WiFi enabled.
 Visitors from other participating institutions can access WiFi through Eduroam.
-Please note that visitors who cannot use Eduroam must contact IT services in advance to gain internet access during their visit

 - Access to online catalogues